 - Note maintenance in a log

 Water testing should be performed monthly to ensure nothing unseen is brewing.
-I recommend testing the following parameters: pH, ammonia, nitrite, and nitrate.
-If you have algae problems, you may also test for phosphates to see if that may be part of the root cause.
+Test the following parameters: pH, ammonia, nitrite, and nitrate.
+If you have algae problems, you may also test for high phosphate level to see if that may be the cause.
 Perform water tests first before water changes and any other maintenance.
-If you have live plants, inspect them and remove any dead leaves, and trim excess growth.
+If there are abnormal water test results, check them again after the water change to ensure the parameters are back to normal levels.
+If you have live plants, inspect them, remove any dead leaves, and trim excess growth.

 - Water tests